- Choose a Mounting Location and Run Ethernet or WiFi

 Choose a Mounting Location and Run Ethernet or WiFi

 Amcrest cameras support both wired PoE and wireless WiFi connections.
 For outdoor cameras, wired PoE provides the most reliable connection and eliminates battery concerns.
 Run a Cat5e or Cat6 Ethernet cable from your PoE switch or NVR to the camera mounting location.
 For indoor cameras, WiFi installation is acceptable.
-Position the camera at a height of 7 to 10 feet for optimal field of view and minimal tampering risk.
+Position the camera at a height of 7 to 10 feet for best field of view and minimal tampering risk.

 Mount the Camera and Route the Cable